Resonant inelastic x-ray scattering study of doping and temperature dependence of low-energy excitations in La$_{1-x}$Sr$_x$VO$_3$: Results and discussion

-We will now briefly clarify the fitting model.
-Fig. \ref{fig:result_tdep}(c) hints that a peak could be needed to capture the intensity at \textbf{b}.
-Inelastic neutron scattering and Raman scattering studies show magnon and phonon modes are expected in the \textbf{b} region.\cite{MIYASAKA2006,TUNG2008,VREJOIU2016} It is clear that another one is needed to capture feature \textbf{c}.
-Hence we use resolution limited Pearson VII functions to capture \textbf{a} and \textbf{b} and a skewed Gaussian function to represent \textbf{c}.
-We tested for the necessity of introducing a peak for \textbf{b} by fixing its area to zero and using a lineshape extracted from the 30 K data for \textbf{c}.
-We could not obtain a satisfactory fit indicating that our data are not consistent with a single blueshifting asymmetric peak.
-Therefore, the \textbf{b} peak is necessary for the fit and we assume that there are unresolved and/or intrinsically broad excitations contributing to the spectrum and to the lineshape of \textbf{c} with temperature.
-We note that this picture is consistent with Raman scattering, where new excitations emerge in the energy range of 40-80 meV in single crystals and films.
-Nevertheless, the energy shifts of peaks as a function of temperature are of the order of 1 meV.\cite{MIYASAKA2006,VREJOIU2016} In our model we allowed the \textbf{b} peak energy loss to vary in the range of 20-50 meV in the final results.
+In order to track the temperature evolution of feature \textbf{b} we have used a fitting model that we briefely describe here.
+Inelastic neutron scattering and Raman scattering studies show that magnon and phonon modes are expected in the \textbf{b} region.\cite{MIYASAKA2006,TUNG2008,VREJOIU2016} Hence we use resolution limited Pearson VII functions to capture \textbf{a} and \textbf{b} and a skewed Gaussian function to represent \textbf{c}.
+We tested for the necessity of introducing a peak for \textbf{b} by trying to reproduce the temperature evolution of peak \textbf{c} by a simple blueshifting, using its lineshape at 30 K, but we could not obtain a satisfactory fit indicating that our data are not consistent with a single blueshifting asymmetric peak.
+Therefore, a peak at \textbf{b} is necessary for the fit and we assume that there are unresolved and/or intrinsically broad excitations contributing to the spectrum and to the lineshape of \textbf{c} with temperature.
+We allowed the \textbf{b} peak energy loss to vary in the range of 20-50 meV in the final results.
 All parameters of the skewed Gaussian component were allowed to vary.